 Annual price increases are absorbed naturally.
 No firm likes sending out notices of hourly rate hikes, and no client likes to receive them.

 We do not want an environment where a client is scared to pick up the phone to ask a question.
 We regard any communication with a client as healthy because if they were not speaking to me then they would be speaking to someone else!

-It is Pryor Financial Planning’s belief that value pricing encourages trust and nurtures long term relationships with satisfied clients leading to mutual profitability and success.
+It is PPM Financial Planning’s belief that value pricing encourages trust and nurtures long term relationships with satisfied clients leading to mutual profitability and success.

 The initial meeting to confirm your requirements, review our Client Agreement, undertake a comprehensive information gathering exercise and discuss the scope of our services is at our expense.